redhat-cip/dci-doc/development.rst

 Development
 ===========

-This repository is used to store the configuration of docker compose in order to provide an environment for development.
+This page describes how to use docker compose in order to provide a development environment.

 Getting started
 ---------------

-For running dci in docker compose follow those steps:
+To run dci in docker compose follow those steps:

-* clone this repository
+* clone the dev repository: https://github.com/redhat-cip/dci-dev-env
 * clone all the dci related project into this repository:

   * http://softwarefactory-project.io/r/dci-control-server